Photo Source: Terry Feuerborn - Flickr Creative Commons

 Ancient Egypt was one of the world's great civilizations.
 Dynasties of pharaohs ruled Egypt from 3200 B.C. to 341 B.C.
 Egypt fell to the Persian Arab Muslim conquest in 640 A.D.
 Arabs, who introduced Islam and the Arabic language to Egypt in the seventh century, ruled for the next six centuries.
 Ottoman Turks conquered the country in 1517.

 After the completion of the Suez Canal in 1869, Egypt became an important transportation hub, but fell heavily into debt.
 To protect its investments, Britain seized control of Egypt from 1882 until 1914.
 They granted full sovereignty to Egypt after World War II.
-It wasn't until this time when Egyptians began to migrate out of their country.
-Few left the country for Europe until the 1970s.

 Those who follow Christ must have love and boldness to be a witness to other Egyptians.
 With a growing missionary vision, the Egyptian Church has the potential to reach both fellow Egyptians and Arabic speaking people groups in other countries for Christ.
 The Church is limited by lack of training opportunities, experience and funds.
 If additional resources are provided, church planters are willing to go.